datguypiko/Firefox-Mod-Blur/README.md

 <h2>:wrench: MicaForEveryone Installation</h2>

+ ##### ❗❗❗ DEPRECATED WITH FIREFOX v117 and up ❗❗❗

+ >  ##### To continue using MicaForEveryone you can use Firefox v115 ESR - Extended Support Release version which will be supported and have security updates for few years. https://www.mozilla.org/en-US/firefox/all/#product-desktop-esr

 1. Download the portable or installation file from [github.com/MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone/releases).
 2. Install the extra files it asks you to install.
 And run the program.
 3. At the bottom left corner press `Add Rule` -> `Add Process Rule`, type `firefox` -> `add`.